awkwardindustries/aks-labs/05_DevOpsPipelines.md

 With these steps, you now have a full CI/CD pipeline.
 Although we didn't trigger the release to work as a continuous deployment at this time and must be manually triggered.
-You would need to decide at what point a release makes sense for your environement -- when the code repository is changed, or when images have been updated in the container registry.
+You would need to decide at what point a release makes sense for your environment -- when the code repository is changed, or when images have been updated in the container registry.